 • We will amplify our focus on the student experience, integrating practices and approaches that promote inclusivity, equity, and a sense of belonging within our classes and programs.

 Since 2016, IFSA has proudly and unequivocally stated our commitment to Inclusive Excellence.
 It has always been the first of our four organizational commitments because we understand that it is the foundation for all of them.
 For students to pursue their individual educational goals, engage meaningfully with people whose cultures differ from their own, and experience the lifelong impact of education abroad to its fullest, all learners must first feel that they are welcome.
 That they belong.
 That they are valued.

-Co-authored by IFSA President and CEO Heather Barclay Hamir, Promoting Inclusion in Education Abroad offers a combination of research-based chapters and case studies from leading experts on the barriers that disproportionately impact specific groups of students, including: students with disabilities; first-generation college students; undocumented students; racial and ethnic minorities; science, technology, engineering, and mathematics (STEM) majors; and males.
-The authors illuminate the issues that may inhibit education abroad participation, from individual to institutional, and present strategies reflecting a broad range of institutional contexts, resources, and needs.
+Co-authored by IFSA President and CEO Heather Barclay Hamir, Ph.D., Promoting Inclusion in Education Abroad offers a combination of research-based chapters and case studies from leading experts on the barriers that disproportionately impact specific groups of students, including: students with disabilities; first-generation college students; undocumented students; racial and ethnic minorities; science, technology, engineering, and mathematics (STEM) majors; and males.
 Topics include:

 While there has been significant discussion and action to promote broader inclusion in education abroad, this is the first volume focusing on research and practice to achieve these ends.
 It is intended as a critical resource for practitioners and scholars alike.

 ABOUT THE EDITORS: Heather Barclay Hamir is president and CEO of IFSA.
 Nick Gozik is director of the Office of International Programs and McGillycuddy-Logue Center for Undergraduate Global Studies at Boston College.

 Promoting Inclusion in Education Abroad is available at Shop NAFSA.